Find out how salary sacrifice arrangements work and how they might affect an employee's current and future income.

 A salary sacrifice arrangement is an agreement between an employer and an employee to change the terms of the employment contract to reduce the employee’s entitlement to cash pay.
 This sacrifice of cash entitlement is usually made in return for some form of non-cash benefit.

 Salary sacrifice can be financially beneficial for both employer and employee.
-For example, when part of an employee’s remuneration shifts from cash, on which tax and NICs are due, to non-cash benefits that are wholly or partially exempt.
+For example, when part of an employee’s remuneration shifts from cash - on which tax and National Insurance contributions (NICs) are due - to non-cash benefits that are wholly or partially exempt.

 A salary sacrifice arrangement can’t reduce an employee’s cash earnings below the National Minimum Wage rates.

 The impact on tax and NICs payable for any employee will depend on the pay and non-cash benefits that make up the salary sacrifice arrangement.
-Your key responsibility as an employer is to make sure that you pay and deduct the right amount of tax and NICs for the cash and benefits you provide.
+An employer’s key responsibility is to make sure that they pay and deduct the right amount of tax and NICs for the cash and benefits they provide.

-For the cash component, that means operating the PAYE system correctly through your payroll.
+For the cash component, that means operating the PAYE system correctly through their payroll.

 For any non-cash benefits, it means checking the tax and NICs rules that apply and implementing them correctly.

 Reporting requirements for many non-cash benefits are different to those for cash earnings.
 In general, benefits must be reported to HM Revenue and Customs (HMRC) at the end of the tax year using forms P11D or P9D.

 Some non-cash benefits qualify for an exemption from tax.
 Some may be disregarded before calculating NICs.
 If this is the case for a benefit an employer provides to an employee as part of a salary sacrifice arrangement, any conditions that apply to the exemption must be satisfied.

 For example, if a benefit has to be made available to all employees in order to be exempt, then this condition must be fully satisfied, whether or not all employees have a salary sacrifice arrangement.